Scratch-OS-Security-Alliance/lockbreaker/README.md

 # ![image](https://github.com/Scratch-OS-Security-Alliance/lockbreaker/assets/49661996/e9727a9a-0f50-47de-9617-4e8ca0b9cbf5) Lockbreaker
-A Python utility for bypassing OpenMX password checking in the lockscreen.
+A Python utility for bypassing OpenMX password checking.

 # Usage
 This is a command line tool.
 You can run it by entering the following command: